Sent: June 6, 2019

 Subject: Should you study in America?

 The last time we met, you asked whether I think you should attend college in the United States, the country of your father, or Sweden, the country of your mother, and how I view higher education in Sweden after spending the past ten months as a visiting professor in Uppsala.
 I am happy to share my thoughts, but you should take what I write with a hefty dash of North Sea salt.
 I don’t pretend to be an expert in anything Swedish, past or present.
 I am an outsider, a specialist in American constitutional law, I don’t speak the language (whose rules of pronunciation obviously were crafted by demons), and I still haven’t traveled to Norrland, the fabled north—so what insight into Sweden can I really claim?
 Still, people here give Americans a generous amount of leeway to rummage about the national house and open the china cabinets, like some cheery but oddly intrusive dinner guest.
-I’ve definitely been that guest (”this china pattern is gorgeous, but don’t a few of your plates have hairline cracks?”), and I hope it’s given me some perspective that could be helpful to you and maybe even other Swedes.
+I’ve definitely been that guest (“this china pattern is gorgeous, but don’t a few of your plates have hairline cracks?”), and I hope it’s given

 By the way, have you ever read Susan Sontag’s essay “A Letter from Sweden,” which appeared in the New Left magazine Ramparts in 1969?
 It’s a classic of Swedology.
 Parts are maddening (after all, it was written by Susan Sontag), but it’s brilliant (ditto), and much of it remains deeply relevant to thinking about the country, including her main concern: the Swedish tendency toward lugubriousness and emotional repression, which of course Swedes themselves have been quick to talk about and make a subject of their national film and literature.
 Sontag explores the theme through a dizzying range of social and cultural illustrations and provocations, from “the mediocre food people put up with” (note to self: if presented with the opportunity in the next life, don’t serve korv to Susan Sontag); observations about “stiff” Swedish bodies (especially “the rigid pelvis”—her words, not mine); and the deep, all-pervading Swedish love of nature; to Sweden’s world-historic role as a mediator on the international stage.
 She’s actually a big fan of Sweden, but in the end she suggests that the nation’s capitalist social democracy, which is merely reformist and ameliorative, hasn’t “awakened the Swedes from their centuries’ old chronic state of depression.”
 For that to happen, she urges, sounding a Marcusian note in finale, “Sweden needs a revolution.”
 Like I said, parts of the essay are maddening.
 For myself, at least, I would rather have looked not to political cataclysm but to loving parody and humor as a force for cultural liberation (the linked example stems from the same era).
 I suppose that’s part of what makes me a liberal, not a radical.